dkmak/ModularizedAppTemplate/README.md

 core - Core components shared by all features
     common-ui - shared UI components, elements, themes, colors, resources, strings some navigation components
         - res (drawables, themes)
-    data - implements the Repository pattern, create single source of truth
+    data - implements the Repository pattern, create the single source of truth for the UI
         - HomeRepository
         - HomeRepositoryImpl
         - ProfileRepository